jpwilliams/distributed-promise/README.md

 ```

 - Can we detect if the work is happening in the same process as us and skip going to Redis at all?
-- Need to `set` with a TTL.
-Ideally this TTL comes from the function that runs (e.g. pulls a webpage, gets from headers it should cache for 5 minutes).
-This would require, however, rewriting existing functions.
-Hmm.